jannis-maier/AdvancedEventMeshExercise/exercises/ex1/README.md

 11. Click on Subscriptions

+12. Click on "+Subscription" button

 ![Pic 10](../../images/ex1-10.png)

-12. Click on +Subscription

 13. Enter the topic into the field.
-Use BLR_topic_XXX as the topic, and replace XXX with your group/participant number.
+Use topic_user_XXX as the topic, and replace XXX with your group/participant number.

 ![Pic 11](../../images/ex1-11.png)